Dangerous Trends on the Supreme Court

 *Editor's note: a previous version of this article incorrectly stated that David Souter was appointed by Bill Clinton, instead of by George H.W.
 Bush.

-The Thomas Jefferson Hour, and the new Governing podcast, Listening to America.
-Clay’s new book, The Language of Cottonwoods: Essays on the Future of North Dakota, is available through Amazon, Barnes and Noble and your local independent book seller.
+You can also hear more of Clay Jenkinson’s views on American history and the humanities on his long-running nationally syndicated public radio program and podcast, The Thomas Jefferson Hour.
+He is also a frequent contributor to the Governing podcast, The Future in Context.
+Clay’s most recent book, The Language of Cottonwoods: Essays on the Future of North Dakota, is available through Amazon, Barnes and Noble and your local independent book seller.
 Clay welcomes your comments and critiques of his essays and interviews.
-You can reach him directly by writing email@example.com or tweeting @ClayJenkinson.
+You can reach him directly by writing firstname.lastname@example.org or tweeting @ClayJenkinson.